jolders/netnode/README.md

 ## Description

-1).
-This is intended as a starting point for how to intergrate Python, PySide6 using  and
+This is a starting point for how to intergrate Python, PySide6, SQLITE3, QT Creator.

 ### Project aims